downshift-js/downshift/README.md

 function modifyStateChange(state, stateToBeSet) {
   // this prevents the menu from being closed when the user
-  // selects an item with the keyboard switch (stateToSet.type) {
+  // selects an item with a keyboard or mouse switch (stateToSet.type) {
     case Downshift.stateChangeTypes.keyDownEnter:
     case Downshift.stateChangeTypes.clickItem: